 - Puffins have many adaptations to live in the open sea and eat seafood.
 The major adaptations are:

-- Puffins have waterproof covering of plumage which provides them insulation underwater and keeps their body temperature stable.
+- Puffins have a waterproof covering of plumage which provides them insulation underwater and keeps their body temperature stable.

 - The black and white color of their plumage provides them camouflage.
-When at the sea, the aerial predators can not see them against the dark while they look like sun-light reflection to underwater predators.
+When at the sea, the aerial predators can not see them against the dark while they look like a sun-light reflection to underwater predators.

 Short wings and webbed feet

 - Puffins have specially adapted short wings and webbed feet, through which they can swim with a special flying technique.

 - They can also beat their short wings 300 to 400 times per minute and can fly as fast as 64 km/h.

 - Puffins have large and serrated beaks.
 The upper and lower parts of their beak have a special hinging ability to meet at several angles.

 - It allows them to hold more than 10 small fish at a time in their beak.

 - Puffins have a rough ending of the tongue and spiney upper palate of their beak.

 - It allows them to firmly grasp so many slippery fish at a time in their beak.